Multimodal G-Eval

 name="Text-Image Coherence",

-criteria="Determine whether the images and text is coherence in the actual output.",
+criteria="Determine whether the images and text are coherent in the actual output.",

 evaluation_params=[MLLMTestCaseParams.ACTUAL_OUTPUT],